-Academic Programs and Descriptions of Courses is MSU's two-volume "University catalog."
+Academic Programs and Descriptions of Courses is MSU's two-volume "University catalog" for undergraduate and graduate students.
 Volume one includes academic programs, graduation requirements and academic policies and procedures.
 Volume two gives a brief description of each course offered by MSU.
-The two books are available for reference in most University offices.
-Copies may be purchased from the MSU Bookstore and the MSU Union Desk, for \$3.00 per volume.
+The two books are available for reference in most University offices and may be accessed by computer through gopher.
+Copies may be purchased from the MSU Bookstore for \$3.00 per volume.

-Schedule of Courses, published each term by the Office of the Registrar, contains class times and locations, fees, registration procedures, and final examination schedules.
-Each term's schedule is distributed around the middle of the preceding term.
-Copies are available from the Registrar's Office, 150 Administration Building.
+Schedule of Courses, published each semester by the Office of the Registrar, contains class times and locations, fee and registration information, and final exam schedules.
+Each term's schedule is distributed around the middle of the preceding semester.
+Available from the Registrar's Office, 150 Administration Building.

 Spartan Life (what you are reading) is published by the Division of Student Affairs and Services as a resource guide for students.
 It is distributed to on-campus residences, off-campus organized living units and University offices.
-Copies are available in 162 Student Services, 353-6650.
+Available in 162 Student Services, 353-6650.
+On gopher.

 Student Directory lists the local and home addresses and the local telephone numbers of students.
 It is provided to residence hall rooms.
-Copies may also be purchased at the MSU Bookstore and the MSU Union Desk.
+Copies may also be purchased at the MSU Bookstore.
+On gopher.

 Faculty & Staff Directory.
 Part I shows the organization of the University.
 Part II lists office and home addresses and telephone numbers for all MSU employees.
 Part III lists faculty and staff by department and office.
-The availability is the same as the Student Directory.
+May be purchased at the MSU Bookstore.
+On gopher.
+MSU Facts in Brief is published by the Division of University Relations.
+It contains statistical information and brief sketches about University facilities and programs.
+Available from the News Bureau, 118 Linton Hall.
+On gopher.